karthikeyanvijayan/Movies/README.md

 ### Installation:
 1. Git Clone
 2. Go to Movies Folder containing cartfile
-3. carthage bootstrap --platform ios
+3. Run Terminal -> carthage bootstrap --platform ios

 ### How to use
 1. Search Movie